agourlay/lazy-tail/Readme.md

 Tired of geeks telling you to SSH into ```server.prod.bigcoorp``` to read log files, tired of hipsters telling you to set up an Elasticsearch cluster to see some fancy dashboards?

-Here comes lazy-tail - a library exposing the logs of any host application using Logback to the Web!
+Here comes lazy-tail - a library exposing the logs of any host application using [Logback](http://logback.qos.ch/) to the Web!

 ![alt text](./lazy-tail-picture.png "Capture")

+## 3 endpoints available

+- `/logs` to access the slick web frontend.
+- `/logs/tail` with the optional HTTP param 'minLevel' to subscribe to the SSE stream of logs.
+- `/logs/lastErrors` to retrieve the last ERROR logs kept in memory.

 ## APIs

-Let's start by creating an instance of the ```LazyTail``` class, as an optional argument it takes the LoggerName you want to expose. (by default "ROOT")
+Start by creating an instance of the ```LazyTail``` class - as an optional argument it takes the LoggerName you want to expose. (by default "ROOT")

-then 2 alternatives are currently available:
+then 2 alternatives are currently available on a ```LazyTail``` instance:

 ```scala
 // starts an HTTP server on the provided port to expose logs.